twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 * Target ISA, `rv64imafdc`
 * Target ABI, `lp64d`

 This may work fine in a general case, but is undoubtedly not going to work for every RISC-V processor.
-As mentioned previously, one of `crt0`s jobs is to setup the stack, but how can it do that if it doesn't know _where_ the stack should be for the CPU (`-machine`) we're running against?
+As mentioned previously, one of `crt0`s jobs is to set up the stack, but how can it do that if it doesn't know _where_ the stack should be for the CPU (`-machine`) we're running against?
 Answer: it can't, at least not without us giving it a bit of assistance.

-Circling back to the `qemu` command we ran in the beginning of this post (`qemu-system-riscv64 -machine virt -m 128M -gdb tcp::1234 -kernel a.out`), recall we were using the `virt` machine.
+Circling back to the `qemu` command we ran at the beginning of this post (`qemu-system-riscv64 -machine virt -m 128M -gdb tcp::1234 -kernel a.out`), recall we were using the `virt` machine.
 Fortunately for us, `qemu` exposes a simple way to dump information about a machine in `dtb` (device tree blob) format.

 {% highlight bash %}
 # Go to the ~/usys/riscv folder we created before and create a new dir